Sony A6000 vs A7 III

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6000 lacks such a headphone port.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6000 and A7 III can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is the Sony A6000 better than the Sony A7 III or vice versa?
 The listing below highlights the relative strengths of the two models.